Official Launch by Deputy Prime Minister of Malaysia

 Frequently Asked Questions (FAQ)

-1001 Inventions is a global educational initiative that promotes awareness of the scientific and cultural achievements of Muslim civilisation, during the thousand year period from the 7th century onwards, and how those contributions helped build the foundations of our modern world.
+1001 Inventions is a global educational initiative that promotes awareness of the scientific and cultural achievements of men and women of different faiths and cultures working in Muslim civilisation, during the thousand year period from the 7th century onwards, and how those contributions helped build the foundations of our modern world.

 Who is behind the 1001 Inventions Initiative?